 At the end of the examination

-- When the examination supervisor announces the end of the examination period, stop writing immediately.
+When the examination supervisor announces the end of the examination:

-- Tie any extra writing paper to the answer book, ensuring any multi-choice question sheets have been detached and also tied to your answer book.
+- tie any extra writing paper to the answer book, ensuring you have detached any multi-choice question sheets and tied them to your answer book

-If you are unable to attend your examination, or you sat your examination and think that your performance was impaired due to injury, illness, trauma or an exceptional circumstance beyond your control, you may apply to be considered for an aegrotat pass by completing an application for aegrotat consideration.
+If you are unable to attend your examination, or you sat your examination and think that your performance was impaired due to injury, illness, trauma or an exceptional circumstance beyond your control, you may apply to be considered for an aegrotat pass.

 The aegrotat consideration process is not available if you have previously failed that examination and are resitting the exam.